skytreader/praytracing/readme.markdown

 original C++ code, because I find that it helps bridge the understanding between a programming and mathematical perspective.
 To this end, this needs **Python 3.6+** with [mypy](http://mypy-lang.org/) installed (see `requirements.txt`).

+To check type consistency (assuming you have mypy in your path---use a virtualenv!):

+    mypy --ignore-missing-imports src/*.py